 - Episodes: 26

-Even though it's more stylish and action-packed, Cowboy Bebop also has its comforting side—especially for those who enjoy melancholic stories set to jazz.
-The crew of the Bebop may seem like misfits at first glance, but we soon realize that each of them carries deep emotional baggage, giving the anime a much more human tone than one might expect from a space western.
+Even though it's more stylish and action-packed, Cowboy Bebop also has its comforting side—especially for those who appreciate melancholic stories set to jazz.
+The crew of the Bebop spaceship may seem mismatched at first glance, but we soon realize that each of them carries deep emotional baggage, which gives the anime a much more human tone than one might expect from a space western.

-And it's precisely this blend of action, drama, and quiet moments that makes Cowboy Bebop so special.
-Between hunts, we're invited to reflect on loneliness, regrets, and the bonds we create throughout life.
-That's why, despite its cooler tone, the anime fits perfectly on this list—because, after all, comfort can also come from a story that understands our pain.
+And it's precisely this mix of action, drama, and quiet moments that makes Cowboy Bebop so special.
+Between hunts, we are invited to reflect on loneliness, regrets, and the bonds we create throughout life.
+Therefore, despite its more "cool" tone, the anime fits perfectly on this list—because, in the end, comfort can also come from a story that understands our pain.

 Nostalgic animes – Top 03